- How is childhood leukemia treated?

 Children with APL may get maintenance therapy with ATRA, often with chemo, for about a year.

-If the leukemia comes back after treatment, most children can be put into a second remission.
+If APL comes back after treatment, most often it can be put into a second remission.
 Arsenic trioxide is a drug that works very well in this setting, but it can sometimes cause problems with heart rhythms.
 Children getting this drug need to have their blood mineral levels watched closely.
-ATRA plus chemotherapy may be another option.
+ATRA plus chemo may be another option.
 A stem cell transplant may be considered once a second remission is brought about.